-Regulation A+ is a relatively new, but already proven funding method which allows IPOs to be conducted to the NASDAQ and NYSE.
-With Regulation A+, companies can raise up to $75 million of capital per year by selling their shares to accredited and main street investors.
-A company that completes a Tier 2 (most Reg A+ offerings are Tier 2*) Reg A+ offering can choose to list on the NASDAQ, the NYSE, or on the OTCQX or OTCQB.
-Companies that are prepared for the cost of reporting for a full NYSE or NASDAQ listed public company are able to use the Reg A+ route, as an alternative to the traditional underwriter method.
+Regulation A+ is a relatively new but proven funding method that allows IPOs to be conducted to the NASDAQ and NYSE.
+With Regulation A+, companies can raise $75 million of capital per year by selling their shares to accredited and leading street investors.
+A company that completes a Tier 2 (most Reg A+ offerings are Tier 2*) Reg A+ offering can choose to list on the NASDAQ, the NYSE, or the OTCQX or OTCQB.
+Companies prepared for the cost of reporting for a full NYSE or NASDAQ listed public company can use the Reg A+ route as an alternative to the traditional underwriter method.

-One major benefit is that companies are allowed to promote their offering to all investor wealth levels, worldwide, instead of having to adhere to the traditional Quiet Period.
-Another benefit is that in most cases, there is no requirement to meet a high minimum investment amount to have a Reg A+ go effective.
+One significant benefit is that companies can promote their offering to all investor wealth levels worldwide instead of adhering to the traditional Quiet Period.
+Another advantage is that there is no requirement to meet a high minimum investment amount to have a Reg A+ go effective in most cases.
 The usual NASDAQ or NYSE listing minimum will apply, however.

 Because the maximum for Reg A+ offerings is $75 million of capital per company per year, this new route to an IPO applies best to small-cap companies.
 Since the IPO window for these companies has largely been closed since the decimalization of stock trading in 2001, Reg A+ is opening the IPO window for them after a wait of 15 years.

 Briefly about the timeline schedule and costs

 The Form 1-A Registration process with the SEC to gain Qualification for a Reg A+ is far simpler than an S-1 filing.
 The average time to get Qualified is 90 days; the cost for legal service providers to conduct the Form 1-A filing range from $75k.